What's On at St. Mark's....

 Prayer

-At the heart of St Mark’s Church.
-Many opportunities for prayer including before the service in the prayer chapel at 9.40, after the service, 6.00 pm online Sunday evenings and on the first Wednesday of the month for Parish Share.
-Or specific requests may be emailed to our prayer chain.
+At the heart of St Mark’s Church there are many opportunities for prayer including before the service in the prayer chapel at 9.40, after the service, 6.00 pm online Sunday evenings and on the first Wednesday of the month for Parish Share.
+Specific requests may be emailed to our prayer chain.

 Practical Care